GNOME/blueprint-compiler/docs/translations.rst

    _("translated string")

-You'll need to use a few of xgettext flags so it will recognize the format:
+You'll need to use a few xgettext flags so it will recognize the format:

 .. code-block::